mrtonnet/topics_in/web_articles/ear-auditory_system.md

 * The auditory canal amplifes sounds between 3 and 12kHz when sound waves enter it.

 ### Middle ear
+* Sound waves travel through the auditory canal and hit the tympanic membrane or eardrum.
+* The tympanic membrane vibrates in accordance to the sound waves.
+* The tympanic cavity (air-filled hole) and a series of delicate bones convert the lower-pressure vibrations into higher-pressure ones.

 ### Inner ear
 * Chchlea means `snail shell or spiral` in Ancient Greek.